 Meanwhile, preheat the oven to 200°C/Gas Mark 6.

 Bake the buns in the oven for about 30 minutes or until well risen and deep golden brown (if the buns start to turn dark brown before the end of the cooking time, place a piece of foil over the top to prevent them from turning too dark).

 While the buns are baking, make the orange honey glaze.
 Put the orange segments, orange juice, caster sugar and honey into a blender and blend to form a smooth purée.
 Sieve the purée into a small saucepan and bring to a gentle simmer, then continue to cook over a low heat for 7–8 minutes or until the mixture is reduced by half.
 The glaze will become shiny and sticky, but do not reduce it too far as it should still be of a pouring consistency.

 Remove the baked buns from the oven and let them cool for 10 minutes in the tin (or on the baking tray).
 Use a knife to separate the buns slightly.
 Pour some of the hot glaze evenly over the buns, then let the glaze soak in briefly before pouring over the remaining glaze.
 Leave the buns to cool completely in the tin (or on the baking tray) before removing and serving them.
 Just before serving, dust the top of the buns with a little ground cinnamon, if you like.

 To make the dough by hand, put the processed flour, yeast and suet mixture into a large bowl, then add the rest of the flour with the salt and sugar and mix.
 Make a well in the centre, then pour in the warm milk and butter mixture, add the egg and mix with a palette knife to form a lumpy dough.
-Turn the dough on to a lightly floured work surface and knead for 7–8 minutes or until the dough becomes silky smooth and elastic.
+Turn the dough onto a lightly floured work surface and knead for 7–8 minutes or until the dough becomes silky smooth and elastic.
 Continue as the recipe directs.